omnilaboratory/obd/README.md

 Remember to watch the display of `Message log` window, to see what OBD replies in each communication between Alice and Bob.
 These are usefull information when we try to debug OBD and to write real code for it.

-This document is not completed yet, and will be updated during our programming.

 <!-- Added by Kevin Zhang 2019-11-19 -->

 ## Step 6: Transfer assets through HTLC